wildfirepy/WildfirePy-WPEs/README.md

 8. Get the source for the DOI badge from the newly-created Zenodo record page by clicking on the DOI badge on the right side of the page and copying the entire reStructuredText source.

-9. On GitHub (or locally) edit README.md and add an entry for the new EPE to the "Accepted WPEs" table.
+9. On GitHub (or locally) edit README.rst and add an entry for the new EPE to the "Accepted WPEs" table.
 Use the DOI link from the previous step.
 Add corresponding MD link refs for both the DOI link and the new WPE.
 Preview the update and test the links to make sure they are all correct.
 Then commit directly to master (or through a PR if one prefers).

 10. Send an email to the `WildfilePy` community emailing list announcing the acceptance.
 In general this should just point to the accepted WPE rather than providing additional decision rationale in support of its acceptance or rejection.